UI-Gurus/tutorials/react.md

 ## Installation and Setup

-To start coding on React, all you need is to download and install [Node](#https://nodejs.org/en/download/).
+To start coding on React, all you need is to download and install [Node](https://nodejs.org/en/download/).
 Also, you will need an IDE that help you on syntax highlighting and make the coding process more comfortable.
-This IDE is of your choice, it could be [Atom](#https://atom.io/), [Sublime 3](#https://www.sublimetext.com/3), [Visual Code](#https://code.visualstudio.com/) or any other.
+This IDE is of your choice, it could be [Atom](https://atom.io/), [SublimeText 3](https://www.sublimetext.com/3), [Visual Code](https://code.visualstudio.com/) or any other.
 Whichever you choose, you have to install the respective packages for syntax highlighting, error visualization or any other you want.
 This ss not a requirement, but you also may want to have a nice terminal if you have not one yet.
-A good option is [Cmder](#http://cmder.net/) but you can use the one you prefer.
+A good option is [Cmder](http://cmder.net/) but you can use the one you prefer.

+We suggest to use another great tool for React development: **React Developer Tools**.
+It is an extension available for Google Chrome and Mozilla browsers.
+With this tool you can inspect all your React's code.
+It is very useful and you should use it.

 There is many ways in which we can start a React project, for this tutorial we have chosen create it through the `create-react-app` npm module.
 So, just open your terminal, enter on the location where you want to create the project and type the next: `npm install -g create-react-app`, press enter and after a few seconds this module will be installed, then type: `create-react-app [my-first-app]`.
 Here we are creating our React project named `my-first-app`, this may take some minutes.
 When it is done, enter in the new folder created and then type: `npm start`.
 That's it, we have our first React application running on the browser.